STAT545-UBC-hw-2019-20/stat545-hw-skcan57/README.md

 - [ ] eat Ramen
 - [ ] food travel
 - [ ] read about interior design
-- [ ] thinking about the abstracts...
+- [ ] think about the abstracts...

 That's it about me.
 Thanks for visiting my page!!!